Tracy Richardson is a singer-songwriter who has been performing throughout the Midwest for over 30 years.

 Tracy has received the Songwriting Award and Pioneer Award from the AMTA, and the Faculty Award of Service twice from SMWC.
 She belongs to the Nashville Songwriters Association International (NSAI), and the Songpreneurs Songwriting and Music Business Community.
 She has a husband and three children and resides in Terre Haute, Indiana.

 Photo credit: Amanda L. Perry

-Tracy grew up on a farm in rural Indiana listening to the music of the Carpenters, the Eagles, Helen Reddy, the Bee Gees, Carole King, the Beatles, James Taylor...and a lot more.
+Tracy grew up on a farm in rural Indiana listening to the music of the Carpenters, the Eagles, Helen Reddy, BJ Thomas, Patsy Cline, Ronnie Milsap, the Bee Gees, Carole King, the Beatles, James Taylor...and a lot more.
 Most of all she loved music by singer-songwriters, music with great harmonies, and of course, music with prominent keyboard parts!
 She began piano lessons at age 9, began writing songs at age 10, and was playing keyboards and singing in a band at age 15.
-The first album she owned was "I Am Woman" by Helen Reddy (perhaps foreshadowing her attending and teaching at a women's college, and developing a passion for women's issues).
+The first album she owned was "I Am Woman" by Helen Reddy (perhaps foreshadowing her attending and teaching at a women's college).

-Although she's sung country, rock, pop and other styles, these days she is most passionate about singing and playing her own compositions, which tend to be a blend of blues, folk, pop, country, and whatever else feels right in the moment.
-She currently listens to a variety of music, but especially appreciates bold women artists like Bonnie Raitt, Diana Krall, Sara Bareillis, Brandi Carlile, and Patti Griffin, among others.
-She also performs with an awesome 70's cover band called Tapestry.
+Although she has sung country, rock, pop and other styles, these days she is most passionate about singing and playing her own compositions, which tend to be a blend of blues, folk, pop, country, and whatever else feels right in the moment.